-Notes to the consolidated financial statements for the financial year ended January 31, 2023
+Notes to the interim consolidated financial statements for the financial period ended April 30, 2023

 Other matters to be considered

 Variable consideration if the consideration pledged in a contract includes a variable amount, then the Group shall estimate the amount of the consideration in which it has a right in exchange for transferring the goods or services pledged to the customer, the Group estimates the transaction price on contracts with the variable consideration using the expected value or the most likely amount method. this method is applied consistently throughout the contract and for identical types of contracts.